eolecvk/data_science_project_structure/README.md

 # Project Structure For Data Science

-*The purpose of this repository is to put together useful information to learn how to structure a data science project.*
+*The purpose of this repository is to put together useful information on how to structure a data science project.*

 **[Currently in progress]**